ManuelVU/categorization-with-chmm/src/README.md

 ----

+### Sampling functions

+The directory `~/sampling-f` contains functions used by the sampling methods that are specific to CHMM process.
+Functions are called in by the code used for data analysis in the `~/analysis` directory.

+  - `transition_others.R` function that computes the product of the transition probabilities of all other chains except the one currently being updated.
+The function takes 6 arguments: the states of all other chains except the one being updated at the current trial (state_now) and the next trial (state_after), a symmetric similarity matrix (similarity), the id of the stimulus that is currently being updated (current_id), an inertia parameter in favor of category A (alpha) and an inertia parameter in favor of category B (beta).

 ----

 TO DO

-- Need to write the function to calculate the product of the transition probabilities of all other chains.

 - Start the forward filter backward sampling function for the first trial.